-- 6.30 It may often be impractical to prepare complete technical specifications in advance for the procurement of: - a. large complex facilities for which a turnkey contract will be awarded for the design and build of a Plant; - b.
+- 6.30 It may often be impractical to prepare complete technical specifications in advance for the procurement of: - a. large complex facilities for which a turnkey contract will be awarded for the design and build of a Plant: - b.
 Works of a complex and special nature; or - c. complex information and communication technology that is subject to rapid technological advances. - 6.31 In the first stage, Proposals are invited on the basis of a conceptual design or performance or functional specification, subject to the Borrower's conducting confidential discovery and clarification meetings to learn about possible solutions.
-In the second stage, the request for bids/request for proposals document may be amended to reflect the discoveries made in the confidential meetings, and issued to the qualified Bidders/Proposers, requesting them to submit final Proposals.
-As required in the request for bids/request for proposals document, the second stage may be submitted in one (1) envelope, or two (2) envelopes for the technical and financial parts respectively where the two envelopes are opened and evaluated sequentially.
+In the second stage, the Request for Bids/Request for Proposals document may be amended to reflect the discoveries made in the confidential meetings, and issued to the qualified Bidders/Proposers, requesting them to submit final Proposals.
+As required in the Request for Bids/Request for Proposals document, the second stage may be submitted in one (1) envelope, or two (2) envelopes for the technical and financial parts respectively where the two envelopes are opened and evaluated sequentially.
+Where Rated Criteria are used, a two-envelope process shall be applied.